stolostron/discovery/README.md

 ### Inside the Cluster

 The operator can also run inside the cluster as a Deployment.
-To do that first build the container image and push to an accessible image registry.
+To do that first build the container image and push to an accessible image registry:

 1. Build the image:
     ```shell